lxtGH/OMG-Seg/INSTALL.md

 tqdm terminaltables pycocotools scipy tqdm ftfy regex timm scikit-image kornia
 ```

-THe default environment is openmmlab on Shanghai AI server.
+The default environment is openmmlab on Shanghai AI server.

+We suggest using mmcv 2.x with mmdet3.x version for this repo.